pnp/sp-dev-fx-webparts/samples/react-pnpjsexplorer/README.md

 npm i
 gulp serve
 ```

 - Execute the following gulp task to bundle your solution.
 This executes a release build of your project by using a dynamic label as the host URL for your assets.
 This URL is automatically updated based on your tenant CDN settings:

 ```bash
 gulp bundle --ship
 ```

 - Execute the following task to package your solution.
-This creates an updated webpart.sppkg package on the sharepoint/solution folder.
+This creates an updated webpart `.sppkg` package on the `sharepoint/solution` folder.

 ```bash
 gulp package-solution --ship
 ```

 - Upload or drag and drop the newly created client-side solution package to the app catalog in your tenant.
-- Based on your tenant settings, if you would not have CDN enabled in your tenant, and the includeClientSideAssets setting would be true in the package-solution.json, the loading URL for the assets would be dynamically updated and pointing directly to the ClientSideAssets folder located in the app catalog site collection.
+- Based on your tenant settings, if you would not have CDN enabled in your tenant, and the `includeClientSideAssets` setting would be true in the `package-solution.json`, the loading URL for the assets would be dynamically updated and pointing directly to the `ClientSideAssets` folder located in the app catalog site collection.

 ## Solution